-Kawhi Leonard Reportedly Wants to Be Traded by Spurs
+Kawhi Leonard Reportedly Wants to Be Traded by Spurs; Multiple Teams Linked

-Kawhi Leonard Reportedly Wants to Be Traded by SpursJune 15, 2018
+Kawhi Leonard Reportedly Wants to Be Traded by Spurs; Multiple Teams LinkedJune 15, 2018

 Superstar forward Kawhi Leonard reportedly wants to be traded by the San Antonio Spurs, according to Jabari Young of the San Antonio Express-News.

 Shams Charania of Yahoo Sports added that Leonard has "grown uncomfortable" with the Spurs, leading to his reported desire to play elsewhere.
+After the news broke, rumors emerged linking multiple teams to Leonard.

 Per ESPN's Adrian Wojnarowski, Leonard favors a trade to Los Angeles, and the Lakers appeal to him more than the Clippers.
+However, the Clippers are also interested, per Wojnarowski.
 The San Diego State product is an L.A. native.

-ESPN's Ian Begley noted that while several teams could likely put together a better offer than the New York Knicks, "people close to Leonard have expressed a desire for Leonard to play in New York."
+ESPN.com's Ian Begley noted that while several teams could likely put together a better offer than the New York Knicks, "people close to Leonard have expressed a desire for Leonard to play in New York."

+The Boston Celtics are also interested, per Wojnarowski, adding they already had inquired about a possible deal at the February trade deadline.
+The Ringer's Kevin O'Connor added the Philadelphia 76ers as one of the main suitors for Leonard.

+Chris Mannix of Yahoo Sports reported the Sacramento Kings are interested in trading the No. 2 overall pick in the June 21 draft and dubbed them a "team to watch in the Kawhi sweepstakes" as they want an established star.

-A trade would mean he misses out on the supermax contract extension, but according to ESPN's Chris Haynes, he is willing to leave money on the table because "there's a feeling of betrayal that, at this juncture, appears irreparable" between him and the Spurs.
+A trade would mean he misses out on the supermax contract extension, but according to ESPN.com's Chris Haynes, he is willing to leave money on the table because "there's a feeling of betrayal that, at this juncture, appears irreparable" between him and the Spurs.

 After finishing third in NBA MVP voting in 2017, Leonard appeared in only nine games last season due to a quadriceps injury.